-With our Premier Service, each individual image will be opened in our photo editing software and manually corrected for dust and scratches, color corrected for film-base color shifts, corrected for under/over exposure, and put in the proper orientation in the JPEG image file.
+With our Premier Service, each individual image will be opened in our photo editing software and manually corrected for dust and scratches, color corrected for film-base color shifts as much as possible, adjusted for under/over exposure, and put in the proper orientation in the JPEG image file.

 Your processed files will be stored on the storage medium of your choice: DVD, BluRay, Thumb Drive (Flash Drive), M-Disc, or, for large orders, an external hard drive.
 You may indicate your choice of media when you fill out the Order Form/Packing List that you will receive from us when we are ready to receive your order.
 You can also receive multiple copies of your files, if you wish.[Back to Top]

 We don't really scan your slides.
-Instead, we take each slide, clean it with a jet of air on each side to remove dust and debris, and place it on an LED light-box.
+Instead, we take each slide and place it on an LED light-box.
 We then actually photograph it full-size with a macro-photography setup.
 This avoids the artifacts that can be introduced by a scanner, and provides a higher resolution than almost any scanner.
 Essentially, it is the equivalent of going back in time and re-shooting your slides with a modern digital camera.

 We offer two categories of digitization service for your slides.
 The first, and most economical, is our "Image Only" service.
 This service consists of simply capturing the digital image of your slide, with no image post-processing at all.
-The cost for this service is just $0.30/slide.
+The cost for this service is just $0.45/slide.

 These options can be combined in a single order.
 You can sort your slides into two categories: Image Only, and Premier Service, as long as they are clearly marked when we receive them.

 If you prefer to have your image files in RAW or TIFF formats rather than JPEG, these are both available at a small additional charge (see Price List), and include the JPEG images as well.